 The number of people arriving in Germany and Sweden has dropped significantly since the closing of the so-called Balkan route weeks ago.

-were "deemed to have had a preventive effect," Integration Minister Inger Stojberg said.
+The Danish measures were "deemed to have had a preventive effect," Integration Minister Inger Stojberg said.

 "The pressure on Europe's external borders is still high and refugee and migrant flows may rise significantly when the weather gets better," she added.